-The alkaloid theobromine is similar in effects to caffeine, but has a less powerful effect on the central nervous system .
-It does however have a pronounced action on the heart, kidneys, and muscles .
+The alkaloid theobromine is similar in effects to caffeine but has a less potent effect on the central nervous system .
+It does, however, have a pronounced action on the heart, kidneys, and muscles .

 G. Scapagnini et al., (2014) suggests the primary compounds responsible for cocoa beans various benefits are theobromine, flavonoids, and magnesium, and reports T. cacao is also a rich source of copper, potassium, and iron as well .